 In September 2010 in Marburg, I gave a talk on Arabic children`s literature and its translation into German at the 31.
 German Congress of Oriental Studies (DOT) in the section Arabic Language - Literary Translation.
 This talk was supported by the Deutscher Übersetzerfonds.

-Apart from my interest in Arabic children's literature I am a Ph.D. student at the Institute for Computational Linguistics in the University of the Saarland in Saarbrücken.
-My research interests are now in the area of logic and formal semantics of natural language.
-I am currently working on my PhD thesis with the title On the Foundations of Temporal Discourse Representation Theory.
-My supervisors are Manfred Pinkal,Patrick Blackburn and Werner Saurer.
+Apart from my interest in Arabic children's literature I am a Ph.D. student at the group for Computational Linguistics of the Department of Language Science and Technology of the University of the Saarland in Saarbrücken.
+My research interests for my Ph.D. are in the area of logic and formal semantics of natural language.
+The subject of my thesis is On the Foundations of Temporal Discourse Representation Theory.

 In 1989 I got a degree in physics from the faculty of physics of the Johannes Gutenberg Universität Mainz: I am Diplom-Physikerin.
 A Diplom is roughly comparable to a Master of Science.
 My diploma thesis was written in the group for Theoretical High Energy Physics (ThEP) (formerly called: Theoretical Elementary Particle Physics) at the chair of Prof. Martin Kretzschmar about a subject of mathematical physics, namely Der Dirac-Operator über semiriemannschen, raum- und zeitorientierbaren Spinmannigfaltigkeiten von beliebiger Dimension und beliebigem Index.
 I still like it.

-© 2004-2018 All rights reserved, Petra Dünges
+© 2004-2023 All rights reserved, Petra Dünges